FINANCE

 What TCFD clarifies and where it stops

-It brings together governance, strategy, risk management, and metrics into a coherent framework that allows organisations to organise and communicate climate-related risks.
+TCFD introduced structure into what was previously fragmented climate reporting.
+The framework connects governance, strategy, risk management, and metrics into a unified system that enables organisations to assess and communicate climate-related risks more consistently.

 The gap between risk identification and financial consequence

-An organisation needs to understand how much revenue is exposed to disruption, how costs may evolve under different scenarios, and when risks become material to performance.
+Financial systems operate through measurable exposure.
+Organisations need to understand how much revenue is vulnerable to disruption, how operational costs may evolve under different climate scenarios, and when risks become financially material.
+Without this translation, climate risk remains informational rather than actionable.

-Consider a company dependent on agricultural inputs sourced from regions facing increasing climate variability.
-Rising temperatures and water stress may reduce yield stability, increase input costs, and disrupt supply.
-These are not distant risks.
-They translate directly into financial volatility.
+Consider an organisation dependent on agricultural supply chains exposed to increasing climate variability.
+Rising temperatures and water stress can reduce yield stability, disrupt sourcing, and increase operational costs.
+These are not abstract environmental concerns—they directly influence financial volatility.

-Similarly, a business operating in a carbon-intensive sector may face increasing costs as carbon pricing expands across jurisdictions.
-If this exposure is not quantified, it does not influence pricing, investment, or transition strategy.
+Similarly, organisations operating within carbon-intensive sector may experience increasing costs as carbon pricing mechanisms expand globally.
+If this exposure is not quantified financially, it rarely influences pricing models, infrastructure investment, or transition planning.

 Climate risk does not behave like traditional business risk